soedinglab/MAGma/README.md

     Options:
-    -r, --readdir <READDIR>  Directory containing read files -o, --outdir <OUTDIR>    Directory to output index file reads.db, prefer to set as the bin directory -t, --threads <THREADS>  Number of threads to use, set to number lower than the number of fastq files [default: 8] -h, --help               Print help
+    -r, --readdir <READDIR>  Directory containing read files -o, --outdir <OUTDIR>    Directory to output index file reads.db, prefer to be set as the bin directory -t, --threads <THREADS>  Number of threads to use, set to number lower than the number of fastq files [default: 8] -h, --help               Print help